NestJS Crash Course for Forma3D Connect¶

 Guards determine whether a request should be handled.
 They run before the controller method.

-From apps/api/src/common/guards/api-key.guard.ts:
+From libs/service-common/src/lib/auth/guards/session.guard.ts:

 @Injectable()

-export class ApiKeyGuard implements CanActivate {
+export class SessionGuard implements CanActivate {

 canActivate(context: ExecutionContext): boolean {